|

 4. Practice does not make perfect, perfect practice does.

 5. You will undoubtedly encounter some obstacles and failures along the way.
+Through the difficult times, you must not give up.
+Learn from your

 mistakes and use them as a building point.